Advancing Basic Science for Humanity

 Physicists Umberto Cannella and Daniel Whiteson explain what gravitational waves are and why they'll cause a big ripple in our understanding of the Universe.
 (Credit: PHD Comics)

 Gravitational waves are a key prediction of general relativity, a theory proposed by Albert Einstein in 1915 that is still our best explanation for the force of gravity.
 Einstein pictured space and time as interwoven aspects of the same underlying reality, known as space-time.
 Objects that possess mass, such as stars and planets, warp space-time much like how a heavy ball placed on a trampoline creates a bowl-like depression around itself.
 This curvature in the space-time trampoline, so to speak, is experienced by all matter in the universe as the force of gravity.
-Whenever any mass moves, it generates gravitational waves that ripple through space-time like ripples radiating across a pond's surface.
+Whenever any mass moves, it generates gravitational waves that swell through space-time like ripples radiating across a pond's surface.
 For these waves to be big enough to detect, however, extraordinarily massive, astronomical objects are required, such as accelerating black holes or neutron stars.
-The ability to measure the strength and frequency of gravitational waves is important because such measurements would provide vital details about the distant, exotic phenomena that produced them.
+The ability to measure the strength and frequency of gravitational waves is important because these measurements would provide vital details about the distant, exotic phenomena that unleashed the waves upon the cosmos.

 Why are gravitational waves important for science?